lee-brown/mayushii/README.md

 * Install MongoDB
 * Install discord.io and other dependencies with npm
 * Enter discord bot token in auth.json
-* Enter nekobooru token in auth-nekobooru for all the nekobooru features to work correctly
+* Enter nekobooru token in auth-nekobooru.json
+* Enter wolframalpha token in auth-wolframalpha.json
 * Go to [Reddit and create an app](https://www.reddit.com/prefs/apps) (make sure you select script)
 * Then create a file called ".env" (without quotes) and fill in and add the following lines (from information from the reddit app you created):
   * CLIENT_ID=